Legislative Administration Committee

 The office drafts legislative measures for legislators, legislative committees, state agencies and statewide elected officials.
 The office provides legal opinions and other legal services to legislators, legislative committees and legislative staff.
 During legislative sessions, the office drafts amendments to measures and publishes the introduced, engrossed and enrolled measures.

 The Office of the Legislative Counsel publishes Oregon Laws, the official compilation of that session’s laws.
 The office also compiles and publishes Oregon Revised Statutes (ORS), the official codification of Oregon’s statute laws, every two years.
 Each edition of ORS incorporates the new statutory provisions and amendments to statutory provisions passed by the Legislative Assembly or approved by the voters in the preceding two years.
 The ORS set includes a supplement of laws enacted during the even-year regular legislative session.
 The office also incorporates any new sections or amendments into its annual printing of the Constitution of Oregon.

 Pursuant to ORS

-.725, the Office of the Legislative Counsel conducts a review of all new administrative rules adopted by state agencies.
-This review allows the Legislative Assembly to monitor whether an agency’s rules are consistent with the agency’s constitutional and statutory authority.
+.725, the Office of the Legislative Counsel reviews all administrative rules adopted by state agencies to monitor whether an agency’s rules are consistent with the agency’s constitutional and statutory authority.